oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 ## Installation Prerequisites
 The following software is required to work with SuiteCloud Extension for Visual Studio Code:
-- Oracle JDK version 11
+- Oracle JDK version 17
 - VS Code version 1.57 or higher

-Read the detailed list of prerequisites in <a href="https://system.netsuite.com/app/help/helpcenter.nl?fid=section_159223197655.html" rel="noopener noreferrer" target=blank>Installation Requirements for SuiteCloud Extension for Visual Studio Code</a>.
+Read the detailed list of prerequisites in <a href="https://system.netsuite.com/app/help/helpcenter.nl?fid=section_159223197655.html" rel="noopener noreferrer" target=blank>Installation Prerequisites for SuiteCloud Extension for Visual Studio Code</a>.

 ## Installing SuiteCloud Extension for Visual Studio Code
 To install SuiteCloud Extension for Visual Studio Code, follow these steps: